Coopersmith Career Consulting | Evaluated Learning Experience

-Upon completion of this course, students will be able to: trace the development of public attitudes towards the Vietnam veteran: compare and contrast Vietnam veterans with those of previous U.S. wars: explain the consequences of the Vietnam War to veterans as they returned home: identify the main readjustment struggles faced by Vietnam veterans; describe the struggles of activists who sought to help Vietnam veterans: achieve familiarity with government services provided for Vietnam veterans and the controversies surrounding them; describe the position of different political leaders towards Vietnam veteran activism: deduce inferences about cultural productions based on the way they portray the Vietnam War and its veterans; explain the role of the National Vietnam Veterans Memorial in public memory of the Vietnam War and its veterans; and illustrate the influence of the Vietnam War and its aftermath on future United States foreign policy.
+Upon completion of this course, students will be able to: trace the development of public attitudes towards Vietnam veterans: compare and contrast Vietnam veterans with those of previous U.S. wars: explain the consequences of the Vietnam War on veterans as they returned home: identify the main readjustment struggles faced by Vietnam veterans; describe the struggles of activists who sought to help Vietnam veterans: achieve familiarity with government services provided for Vietnam veterans and the controversies surrounding them; describe the position of different political leaders towards Vietnam veteran activism: deduce inferences about cultural productions based on the way they portray the Vietnam War and its veterans; explain the role of the National Vietnam Veterans Memorial in public memory of the Vietnam War and its veterans; and illustrate the influence of the Vietnam War and its aftermath on future United States foreign policy.

-In the lower division baccalaureate / associate degree category, 3 semester hours in History (2/22).
+In the lower division baccalaureate/associate degree category, 3 semester hours in History (2/22).